theorangepotato/programming-languages-2019/Lab1-Lambda-Calculus/README.md

     subst id s (ENatS e) = ENatS (subst id s e) subst id s ENat0 = ENat0

-With these changes, and keeping to the steps in the Work cycle, you should be able to build the interpeter and then run a program like in
+With these changes, and keeping to the steps in the Work Cycle, you should be able to build the interpeter and then run a program like in

     echo "(\ x .
 S x) S S 0" | stack exec LambdaNat-exe